shinbutou/msti_techin515/README.md

 * Course ID: TECHIN515
 * Quarter: Spring 2023

 The term project aimed to make real-time feedback system for tabletennis.
 The Seeed Studio XIAO nRF52840 Sense board was used.
 Inertial Measurement Unit (IMU), PDM Microphone are both integrated on the board itself.
-Raspberry Pi
+Raspberry Pi, OAK-D